- Friend

 Also, instead of mentioning your expensive car or lavish vacation, write about an important event in your life that occurred throughout the year.
 Tell them how you felt at the time or what lesson you took away from it.

 4. Make the card's recipient the main focus: In the card, talk about the recipient rather than yourself, and write about something that will make them smile.
-Include a few witty lines or Overall, say something that you would like to hear from your closest friends and family.
+Include a few witty lines or overall, say something that you would like to hear from your closest friends and family.

 Be mindful of their ongoing situation such as-